 First of all, to paraphrase Napoleon Bonaparte, you have to be a dealer in hope.
-You have to have what we call, "The three Cs": Confidence, Competence, and a Course of action.
+You need to create a story that invites your client or prospect in.
 You, and you alone, have what it takes to get your prospects to the "promised land" of solving their problem in a way that answers and assuages their concerns.